Element New York Times Square West

 cool detail: guests can borrow bikes

-At a glance: Our favorite New York chain hotels look different from links in other cities, like the bold InterContinental Times Square and the smartly renovated Crowne Plaza Times Square.
+At a glance: My favorite New York chain hotels look different from links in other cities, like the bold InterContinental Times Square and everything called Andaz.
 At lower price points, uniformity rules – what works in Tulsa gets transplanted to Manhattan with scaled-down rooms.

 To an extent, the Element New York, which opened in November 2010, fits the latter mold.
-The hotel emits a cookie-cutter vibe, a comforting – or boring, depending on your sentiments – you’ve- seen-this-hotel-before look comprised of clean white walls, wood tones and green accents (kelly, clover, celery and forest, among others).
+The hotel emits a cookie-cutter vibe, a comforting – or boring, depending on your sentiments – you’ve-seen-this-hotel-before look comprised of clean white walls, wood tones and green accents (kelly, clover, celery and forest).

-But those green accents are the real deal: for sustainability enthusiasts, Element New York is as good as it gets, especially at this price point.
+But those green accents are the real deal: for sustainability enthusiasts, Element New York is as good as it gets, especially at for the price.
 Consider the stats -- wall art mounted on bases made from recycled tires, carpets, furniture and floor-coverings fabricated from recycled materials and walls bathed in low-VOC paint.
 And though the hotel’s energy isn’t completely green, 70 percent is purchased from a renewable source.

 Best of all, this sliver skyscraper looming over the Port Authority Bus Terminal is from-the-ground-up new, as are the dual-flush toilets and recycling bins in the guest rooms.